Logistics Services and Digital Customer Service Five Years From Now

 Support wizards, automated emails, and automated chatbots, all fully integrated throughout both front-end and back-end operations.

-It could be great news for shippers, or would be happy to spend less time (as long as it didn’t impact quality of service).
-It’s could also be great news for forwarders.
+It could be great news for shippers or would be happy to spend less time (as long as it didn’t impact the quality of service).
+It’s could also be great news for freight forwarders.
 No more transferring the same information onto umpteen different forms.
-And no more flurries of phone calls and emails just to make sure that something that was supposed to get done, actually get’s done.
+And no more flurries of phone calls and emails just to make sure that something that was supposed to get done, actually gets done.
 Of course, the cost is less of a personal connection with individual shippers.

 Amazon is a true master of full automation, and ominously is a new entrant to freight.
 Almost every aspect of their operations are computer-driven, and they will do the same with logistics, be that robotic warehouses, driverless deliveries, or international freight.

 Option 2: Personal Banking-style Logistics Process Automation

 Few people prefer to head to their bank’s local branch for standard transactions, instead going online for the vast majority of routine transactions.
 Banks aren’t complaining, because online banking has slashed their cost to serve.
 And we don’t complain, at least until something goes wrong.

 Of course, there’s still the occasional transaction where one step in the process still needs to be done in person, like finalizing a mortgage or renegotiating payment terms.
 But for many people these days, that’s about it for personal touch.

 What does this bring to the table?
 Well, most logistics processes today are routine but still (unnecessarily) rely on people.
 This requires ongoing personal intervention for routine processes, creating an excessive workload for forwarders and shippers.
 For forwarders, banking-style automation provides an easier channel for manual intervention when required, while making life easier on a day-to-day basis.